swiru95/Invoke-Log4ShellScanner/README.md

 The simplest scan that uses basic payload and one obfuscated.
 Payload is placed inside the URI, parameter for GET method and "User-Agent" header.
 4) _Invoke-Log4ShellCheckForms_
 The function which perform checking the site (one URL) for forms and then placing the payload into the forms and send POST.
+5) _Invoke-VitnessLogger_
+Simple UDP listener on provided PORT - by default it just log the Name from the DNS query - ${jndi:dns://hostIP:53/Query}

 The example files: _all-headers.txt, example-sites.txt_